Sambath82/Home-Credit-Default-Risk/README.md

 | F1 Score   | 0.29 |
 | Alert Rate | 0.13 |

-While this choice aligns with the business goal of maximizing recall, it’s important to recognize some areas that need attention.
+While this choice aligns with the business goal of maximizing recall, it is important to recognize some areas that need attention.
 The low precision (0.23) and F1 score (0.29) suggest that the model might be over-predicting the default class, leading to more false positives.
-Additionally, the alert rate of 0.13 means that only 13% of the predictions are true positives, indicating that there’s room for improvement.
+Additionally, the alert rate of 0.13 means that only 13% of the predictions are true positives, indicating that there is room for improvement.

 These results highlight the need for further refinement in the model, possibly through better feature engineering, data quality improvements, or addressing any imbalances in the dataset.
 By optimizing these factors, we can enhance the model's performance, achieving more accurate predictions while maintaining the business focus on high recall.